hindmasj/my-nifi-cluster/README.md

 # my-nifi-cluster
 Quick project to create a NiFi cluster in Docker

 Inspired by article [Running a cluster with Apache Nifi and Docker](https://www.nifi.rocks/apache-nifi-docker-compose-cluster/) and shamelessly pinched their compose file, hence the Apache licence.
+Uses the [Apache NiFi Image](https://hub.docker.com/r/apache/nifi).

 # Installation